def-gthill/sils/README.md

 <img src="features_by_shift_all.png" alt="A column chart with both positive and negative bars, with the highest bar on the left at around 1.5" width="100%"/>

+The biggest shifts were:

+- Labial-velar sounds: observed rate 6%, estimated innate rate 1%
+- Plurals marked by prefixes: observed rate 9%, estimated innate rate 4%
+- Numerals after nouns: observed rate 43%, estimated innate rate 24%
+- Possessives after nouns: observed rate 33%, estimated innate rate 17%
+- Relative clauses after nouns: observed rate 60%, estimated innate rate 43%

+Think of the innate rate as asking: if we had a sample of completely unrelated, isolated languages, how common would this feature be?
+The results imply that labial-velars would occur in only 1% of independent languages, and that this feature is over-represented in the sample because it has spread across a swath of Africa.

+### Future Work

+This is just a brief exploration of the patterns found in the WALS dataset.
+In the future, I want to do further analyses that were outside the scope of a two-week student project.

+First, I want to look into *implicational universals*.
+These are rules that linguists have proposed to be true for all (or most) languages: if a language has feature A, then it must also have feature B. But these rules are subject to the same confounding factors as the features themselves: do feature A and feature B occur together because there's a "parameter" in the brain that controls both features, or are both features simply characteristic of a given family or region?
+I want to do a similar analysis for implicational universals as I did for features.

+Second, while I was doing research for this project, I found papers using more advanced statistical techniques, such as Markov Chain Monte Carlo, to do similar analysis.
+I want to replicate these analyses and look for ways they can be extended.